AI Agent Security

 Incident Classification and Severity Framework

-Severity levels should map to specific response procedures and escalation paths.
-A critical severity incident involves confirmed data breach affecting customer PII, financial data, or regulated information, or a compromised agent actively performing harmful actions.
-Critical incidents require immediate agent shutdown, executive notification within 30 minutes, security team all-hands response, and potential regulatory notification.
-A high severity incident involves unauthorized data access without confirmed exfiltration, or behavioral anomalies suggesting compromise.
-High severity incidents require agent isolation, security team investigation within one hour, and business owner notification.
+Critical severity: confirmed data breach affecting customer PII or financial data, or agent actively performing harmful actions.
+Response: immediate shutdown, executive notification within 30 minutes, security all-hands, potential regulatory notification.
+High: unauthorized data access without confirmed exfiltration, or behavioral anomalies suggesting compromise.
+Response: agent isolation, investigation within 1 hour, business owner notification.

 Part 3